vogon101/skincancer/README.md

 ### Problems with keras
 On my installation (and it seems others) the use of the keras method `model.fit_generator` leads to a `TypeError` that occurs when trying to pickle an object.
 For now I have stopped using this and replaced it with a standard `model.fit` call.
 This persists when using `tensorflow-gpu 1.9.0`

+When trying to implement DA using the inbuilt keras tools I found that the key was to set the option `use_multiprocessing` to `False`.
+This allows me to use the full features of `fit_generator` without the breaking bug.

 ## Disclaimer
 This tool has been designed only for educational purposes to demonstrate the use of Machine Learning tools in the medical field.
 This tool does not replace advice or evaluation by a medical professional.
 Nothing on this site should be construed as an attempt to offer a medical opinion or practice medicine.